 A third impact is that we now know the unthinkable can happen.
 Even immigrants, who constitute a large proportion of the city’s population, feel it.
 They knew “it” could happen in the places they came from, but they thought America immune.

 A fourth, related impact is on civil liberties.
 I notice that Norway is insisting they won’t allow last week’s murder spree to lead to infringements on freedom.
 I don’t know if that resolve will hold.
 I do know that in the States, after 9/11 we yielded to the terrorists to the extent that we ratcheted up security to absurd levels.
 Each New Yorker has an experience or two to make us skeptical of the seriousness of security measures.
 One that stands out for me is the time the subway train I was on pulled into the Fulton Street Station and all passengers were told to get out.
 We all milled around on the narrow platform in that cramped station in ignorance of why we’d been thrown off.
 A cop told me a bomb threat had been made.
 Even so, passengers weren’t instructed to leave the station.
 Had a live bomb gone off, there would have been many casualties.
-I promptly left the platform and headed for another line that stopped at the same station with a lingering sense that the whole exercise was just that.
+I promptly took a train going the opposite direction with a lingering sense that the whole exercise was just that.
 Such charades are a dubious reason to cut back on our civil liberties.
 Scratch a New Yorker and you’ll get a resigned protest that the terrorists gained their objective.